research-ag/icrcX/icrc-84.md

 ## FAQ

-### Why is notify access-controlled?
+### Why is `notify` access-controlled?

 Notify is not idempotent in its return value.
-If someone else can call notify for us then we could miss an increment value.
+If someone else can call notify for us then we could miss an incremental value.

 Notify calls are expensive for the service because of the downstream inter-canister call that they trigger.
 Restricting the caller makes it easier to control or charge for that cost.

 ### Why is the credit balance access-controlled?

-Deposits are publicly visible on the ICRC-1 ledger and from that one can conclude on corresponding credit increments for the user.
+Deposits are publicly visible on the ICRC-1 ledger.
+Any observer can conclude from those deposit transactions to corresponding incoming credits for the user.
-From there on, however, further changes to the credit balance, increase or decrease, depend on the usage of the service by the user.
+But from there on further changes to the credit balance, increase or decrease, depend on the usage of the service by the user.
 For example, in a DEX the credit changes would correspond to bids placed or trades executed.
 We do not want to leak that information.

-### Why does notify use a balance-based approach, not transaction based?
+### Why does `notify` use a balance-based approach, not transaction-based?

-The transaction based approach would mean to "claim" a specific deposit transaction where the transaction is specified by txid and is bound to the user by memo.
+The transaction-based approach would mean that the user "claims" a specific deposit transaction where the transaction is specified by txid and is bound to the user by memo.
 The advantage is that individual deposit accounts can be avoided, hence the consolidation step is not needed which saves fees.